ipfs/kubo/docs/config.md

 When unset (default), the AutoNAT service defaults to _enabled_.
 Otherwise, this field can take one of two values:

-* "enabled" - Enable the service (unless the node determines that it, itself, isn't reachable by the public internet).
+* `enabled` - Enable the V1+V2 service (unless the node determines that it, itself, isn't reachable by the public internet).
+* `legacy-v1` - Same as `enabled` but only V1 service is enabled.
+Used for testing during as few releases as we [transition to V2](https://github.com/ipfs/kubo/issues/10091), will be removed in the future.
-* "disabled" - Disable the service.
+* `disabled` - Disable the service.

 Additional modes may be added in the future.

-Type: `string` (one of `"enabled"` or `"disabled"`)
+> [!IMPORTANT]
+> We are in the progress of [rolling out AutoNAT V2](https://github.com/ipfs/kubo/issues/10091).
+> Right now, by default, a publicly diallable Kubo provides both V1 and V2 service to other peers,
+> but only V1 is used by Kubo as a client.
+In a future release we will remove V1 and switch client to use V2.

+Default: `enabled`

+Type: `optionalString`

 ### `AutoNAT.Throttle`